 Following this discovery, the mechanical engineering team systematically redesigned Move’s woofer basket, integrating it into Move’s cabinet as a single piece.
 (Traditionally the basket is a separate component.)

-After running through dozens of 3D models and just as many proposals, prints, and prototypes, they created an integrated woofer basket with wide ribs and 40 percent glass composition that could withstand an impressive increase in force.
+After running through dozens of 3D models and just as many proposals, prints, and prototypes, they created a woofer basket with wide ribs and 40 percent glass composition that could withstand an impressive increase in force.

 “No matter how much force we applied, we couldn’t break the new woofer basket.”